 Issue 2: Battery Drains Faster than Usual/ Inconsistent Battery Life

-A large number of users have complained in the Pixel forums and on websites like Reddit that ever since they updated to the Android Pie, they have been facing battery issues.
-Their phone’s battery has been draining really fast even though Google has actually included an Adaptive Battery technology.
-The feature was supposed to help users get more screen on time but it has been working counterproductive for many.
+A large number of users have complained in Pixel forums and on websites like Reddit that ever since they updated to the Android Pie, they have been facing battery issues.
+Their phone’s battery has been draining really fast even though Google has included an Adaptive Battery technology.
+The feature was supposed to help users get more screens on time, but it has been working counterproductively for many.

 Method 1: Modifying Your App Settings

 - A new update to the app could be causing this issue or if you play a lot of demanding multiplayer games like PUBG, it could drain your battery